CaitlinOCallaghan/shaka-streamer-demo/README.md

 Through AWS, you can access links for the video manifests and play them out via QuickTime player or VLC.

-Alternativly, you can run the end-to-end script.
-This script runs FFMPEG, Shaka-Packager, and s3-upload-proxy, which puts the video segments and meanifests in S3 or MediaStore.
+Alternatively, you can run the end-to-end script.
+This script runs FFMPEG, Shaka-Packager, and s3-upload-proxy, which puts the video segments and manifests in S3 or MediaStore.
 The script also uploads an HTML player to AWS for users to view the stream from.
 Edit the parameters at the top of the script to specify the cloud service you'd like to stream to and to enter your unique bucket and user IDs.

 ```console
 foo@bar:~/shaka-streamer-demo$ ./e2e_aws_stream.sh